HarryManHK/MathematicsGame/README.md

 # MathematicsGame
-This is a assignment of Android app mathematics game.
+This is an assignment of Android app mathematics game.